-The Library can also obtain books and journal articles from thousands of libraries across the United States and Canada using the OCLC Interlibrary Loan System and MeLCat.
-Through these systems last year, the Library provided 724 materials to other libraries and received 990 materials on loan from these libraries.
-Interlibrary loan requests can be made directly through the MeLCat online catalog, from the Interlibrary Loan Form on the Library's website, or in person at the circulation desk.
+The Library can also obtain books, journal articles, and audio/visual materials from thousands of libraries across Michigan and the United States using the OCLC Interlibrary Loan System and MeLCat.
+Interlibrary loan requests can be made directly through the MeLCat online catalog, from the Interlibrary Loan form at the circulation desk, or by emailing James Orme at jorme@glcc.edu.

 The Library's hours and policies can be found on the Library's website.
 The Library can be reached by telephone at (517) 321-0242 ext.
-237 or by email at library@glcc.edu.
+237 or by email at jorme@glcc.edu.